omniaintranet/OmniaDocsG2/user-options/edit-user-profile-card/index.rst

 .. image:: card-edit-text.png

-For more information on how you can use the RTF editor, see: :doc:`General block settings </blocks/general-block-settings/index>`
+For more information on how you can use the RTF editor, see: :doc:`Editing text with the RTF editor </general-assets/rtf-editor/index>`

 Generally, when you have finished editing a section, click here to save the changes (or the x to not save):